demisto/content-docs/docs/integrations/scheduled-commands.md

     return find_url_command(args, client)
 ```

+For scenarios the polling_function decorator does not cover, you can use the `ScheduledCommand` class for more advanced control over polling.
 <details>
-    <summary>If this decorator doesnt cover a specific usecase, read the advanced section: </summary>

-### ScheduledCommand Class
+    <summary>ScheduledCommand Class</summary>

 `ScheduledCommand` is an optional class that enables scheduling commands via the command results.

 | Arg               | Type   | Description                                                                                                                                                                                |